turbulenz/turbulenz_engine/README.rst

 Additional Python packages will be automatically installed during the initial environment creation using a Python package manager.

+To build the cgfx2json shader conversion tool ``python manage.py tools`` a compiler toolchain is required as follows

+- Windows : Microsoft Visual Studio 2008 w/SP1
+- Mac OSX : Xcode with the command line tools
+- Linux : GCC 4.6.x or higher

 Known Issues
 ============